 - Executive Function Skills: Based on the work of Kristen Jacobsen and Sarah Ward of Cognitive Connections Therapy.

-Additionally, our approach to building social skills, executive functioning and resiliency is informed by the work of Lenore Skenazy (Let Grow) and Dr. Michael Gurian’s work on boys’ brain development.
+Additionally, our approach to building social skills, executive functioning and resiliency is informed by Dr. Michael Gurian’s work on boys’ brain development.